francesctr4/SplitScreen/index.md

 * Players can see where the other players are.
 * Only one console needed.
 * Only one copy of the game needed.
-* No need for internet access.
+* There's no need for internet access.
-* No internet connection problems.
+* There's no internet connection problems.

 ## Disadvantages of the Split Screen

-* Smaller screens.
+* Screens are smaller and make visibility more difficult.
-* Performance issues.
+* Rendering more screens causes several performance issues.
 * More distraction, especially from game sounds.
 * Lower active resolution for each player.